 If you need to know one thing about Patagonia, it’s that the weather is extremely unpredictable and windy, very windy.

 In Patagonia, the seasons are flipped, meaning summer is during the months of December-March.
 However, don’t expect warm weather.
-Even in the summer, you’ll want to bundle up to keep warm.
+Even in the summer, you’ll want to bundle up to keep warm and brave the wind.